×

 7. Hearing a Song and Not Knowing What it is

-Before radios with screens, before "Shazam", there was just radio.
+Before radios with screens, and before "Shazam", there was just radio.
 Sometimes you’d hear a song in a fleeting moment and if the DJ didn’t tell you what just played, you might never figure out what song it was.

 8. Missing the Phone and Not Knowing Who Called